-Health Care 1986 (Updated 1995 and 1997 and 2003.
-Revised 2009.)
+Health Care 1986 (Updated 1995, 1997 and 2003.
+Revised 2009 and 2011.)

-The LWVAL supports access to basic health care services for all Alabama citizens.
+GOALS: The LWVAL supports access to basic health care services for all Alabama citizens.
 This object should be accomplished through an equitable planning regulatory system that is subject to checks and balances and representative of both consumers and providers, and through the development of delivery systems that take into account the specific needs of children, the elderly, rural and disadvantaged persons.
 Access to basic health care is a universal human right that should be met by an expanded network of providers and coordination among providers.
+Other policy goals should include efficient and economical delivery of care, integration of technology with advances into care at a reasonable level of state funding.